cdeleuze/muftpd/README.txt

 ftpd.ml     main file
 	    code for PI and DTP threads

-muftpd      service file for PAM, to be copied in /etc/pam.d/
+muftpd.pam  service file for PAM, to be installed as /etc/pam.d/muftpd

 * Dynamic structure